 Once a student has created their CCR account, you can add them to your Coldfront project and allocation.
 We recommend you use a separate project (create a new one, if necessary) for each class you're teaching.
 This will keep all project space and SLURM accounts separate.
 You must request an allocation for a resource at CCR in order for the students to have access it.
 Instructions for these tasks can be found in these links:

 Some classes utilize large amounts of data and are granted access to a special course directory.
 If your class was granted a shared directory, you will find it in:

 Scratch directories are not automatically created for classes.
 If your class was granted a scratch allocation, you will find it in:

-Instructors: Please submit a CCR help ticket if you need a shared directory for your class.
+Instructors: Please request an allocation for the 'Project Storage' resource in ColdFront if you need a shared directory for your class.